Rules of Follow the Queen Poker

-This game is almost identical to 7 card stud (it's a 7 Card Stud variant) with a main difference being that all Q's are wild.
+Follow the Queen is a variation of 7 card stud with the key difference in that all Q's are wild throughout the game.
 In addition, when a Q is dealt face up, either on the board or to a player (as an up card), the next card dealt up and all cards of the same rank are also considered wild.
-This means that with four Q's available, you could have another four wild cards (the cards dealt next) meaning that there are eight wild cards that could play a part in any one hand.
+This means that with four Q's available, you could have another four wild cards (the cards dealt next) meaning that there are a maximum of eight wild cards that could play a part in any one hand.

-If a subsequent Q is dealt up, the next up card replaces the previous wild as a new wild card.
-If a Q is the last card dealt up, only Q's are wild.
-This adds excitement as players tend to make much bigger hands more frequently, due to wild cards.
-Hands like full houses and straight flush are regularly beaten in this game so don't place the same level of value to your hands that you would do in a regular game of 7 Card Stud.
+If a subsequent Q is dealt face up, the next up card replaces the previous wild as a new wild card.
+There shouldn't be more than 8 wild cards available in the deck at any one time.
+If a Q is the last card dealt up, then only Q's should be wild.
+As with any game that makes use of wild cards, monster hands are common place.
+Hands that would normally win in a standard game (like full houses and straight flush) are regularly beaten in this game so don't place the same level of value to your hands that you would do in a regular game of 7 Card Stud.

 If you can get your head round the use of wild cards, the game is basically 7 Card Stud, wild!
 Best five card hand wins.

 - All Q's remain wild throughout the game.